nischalshrestha/automatic_wat_discovery/README.md

 `baker run filterPy`

+## Running modules directly:

-You can also directly run the modules if you need more control:
+You can also directly run the modules if you need more control or for testing.

-Within root:
+**Within root:**

 `python parseNotebooks.py [py|r]`